CVSSP/perceptual-study-source-separation/index.md

 This listening assessment is comprised of 2 parts:

-* Test 1: **Sound quality**
+* Test 1: **Sound quality**.
-* Test 2: **Interference**
+* Test 2: **Interference**.

 The order in which you take each test is set by the experimenter.
 Each test will take between 30 and 50 minutes.

 In both cases you will listen to 8 samples of a vocal recording that has been extracted from a song.
-Your task is to compare each sample with a reference sound and then rate it according to one of the two perceptual attributes: quality or interference.
+Your task is to compare each sample with a reference sound and then rate it according to either sound quality (test 1) or interference (test 2).
 This task is then repeated for a number of songs.
 Both experiments involve an initial training stage which will allow you to:

-- Familiarise yourself with the perceptual attribute we are interested in.
+- Better understand our definitions of sound quality and interference.
 - Gain some intuition for the main interface.

 Please let the experimenter know if you have any questions or wish to take a